MotoLegacy/Mob-of-the-Dead-Patch/README.md

 <hr>

 # About
-The following is the source/modtree, excluding raw audio and images, for the Call of Duty: Black Ops III Steam Workshop Item [Mob of the Dead Remastered Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=1725568279), version 1.3.2.
-The repository will be updated to version 1.4.2 (latest) when possible.
+The following is the source/modtree, excluding raw audio and images, for the Call of Duty: Black Ops III Steam Workshop Item [Mob of the Dead Remastered Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=1725568279), version 1.4.2.
+This is the last published version.

 <hr>